 To the south of us the beach extends further than your legs will probably take you.
 If you walk to the south from our condo you’ll pass by one small condo and about a half a dozen private residences.
 Following that you’ll find a mile or so of totally undeveloped beachfront.

 During my morning walks its often just me, the fresh seashells that washed up during the night and the waves gently lapping on the soft sand.
 Always a few steps ahead is the constant scurry of shore-birds running back and forth with the waves.
 In the Gulf Ospreys, Gulls and Pelicans dive for breakfast; interrupted briefly by a pod of dolphins jumping.

 If you are carrying a fishing pole, which I often do, a Blue Heron will might tag along in hopes you will share your catch.
 The one you see here followed me for over a mile one morning, and was happy to pose when I got my camera out to take his picture.

 The best shelling on Siesta Key starts directly in front of our condo and continues for miles to the south.
-While fossilized shark teeth are fairly rare on Siesta Key.
-However, starting about a mile or so south of our condo you’ll often find small ones in the many piles of seashells that you will see along the beach.
+While fossilized shark teeth are fairly rare on Siesta Key, starting about a mile or so south of our condo you’ll often find small ones in the many piles of seashells that you will see along the beach.
 However, there’s always a chance you’ll discover a real treasure too.

 While the brochures will suggest going to Venice Beach, we found a much better spot where they typically lay on top the sand and you don’t have to dig for them along with a crowd of tourists.

 The moral to the story: While there is no such thing as a universally perfect beach, there is a perfect beach for you.
 It may be different from what we like, but that’s the great thing about beaches – there are plenty of choices and they all beat the heck out of shoveling snow.